AaronAcerboni/tileset.js/README.md

 #### .getTile(tileset, tileNumber, config)

-This is a proxy to the small algorithm tileset.js has which handles tile traversal based on integers.
+This is a proxy to the small algorithm tileset.js uses for tile traversal based on integers.

 It returns `{x: #, y: #}` which is the top left position of a tile on the requested tileset.
 This is useful as this can be used with the tile size to slice